Table of Contents

 Dropping the Cookie

-Here's a snippet to get you started:
+Use this iframe snippet to get started:

 <iframe src="https://<your-helpdocs>.helpdocs.io/_hd/team_sso?hd_team=<your-team-password>" width="0" height="0" style="display: none"></iframe>